-Potential Impacts to biological resources as a result of the project would be reduced to less than significant under CEQA with implementation of the following measures:
+Potential impacts to biological resources as a result of the project will be reduced to less than significant under CEQA with implementation of the following measures:

-BIO 1: Prior to any ground-disturbing activities, environmentally sensitive area fencing shall be installed along the maximum disturbance limits at each work site to minimize disturbance to adjacent habitats and/or vegetations.
-Special Provisions for the installation of environmentally sensitive area fencing and silt fencing shall be included in the Construction Contract and identified on the project plans.
+BIO 1: Prior to any ground-disturbing activities, Environmentally Sensitive Area fencing shall be installed along the maximum disturbance limits at each work site to minimize disturbance to adjacent habitats and/or vegetations.
+Special Provisions for the installation of Environmentally Sensitive Area fencing and silt fencing shall be included in the Construction Contract and identified on the project plans.

-BIO 2: Impacts to native vegetation shall be offset by replacement plantings within the project limits, at replacement ratios that meet or exceed those required by the Coastal Development Permit that will be issued by Santa Cruz County.
+[The following text has been changed since the draft environmental document was circulated.]
+BIO 2: Impacts to native vegetation shall be offset by replacement plantings within the project limits, at replacement ratios that meet or exceed those required by the Coastal Development Permits that will be issued by the City of Watsonville, Monterey County and Santa Cruz County (revised to add the City of Watsonville and Monterey County).